nuitsjp/CopyToMarkdownAddIn/README.md

 # Copy to Markdown AddIn

-Copy from Excel to Markdown, is AddIn for Excel
+AddIn for Excel to copy from Excel to Markdown.

 [The Japanese document is here.](https://github.com/nuitsjp/CopyToMarkdownAddIn/blob/master/README-jp.md)